-- Revise the definition of "oil-fired boiler" in §63.11237 to clarify that the 48 hours of liquid fuel usage allowed on an annual calendar basis includes performing maintenance and operator training.
-The clarification does not revise the amount of time that liquid fuel can be used on an annual basis, but clarifies when it can be used. - (4) Oil-fired boilers with heat input capacity of equal to or less than 5 MMBtu/hr-Includes any boiler that falls in the Oil Subcategory, but has a heat input capacity less than or equal to 5 MMBtu/hr. - (5) Seasonal boiler A boiler that undergoes a shutdown for a period of at least 7 consecutive months (or 210 consecutive days) each 12-month period due to seasonal conditions, except for periodic testing.
+- (3) Oil subcategory Includes any boiler that burns any liquid fuel and is not in either the biomass or coal subcategories.
+Gas-fired boilers that burn liquid fuel only during periods of gas curtailment, gas supply interruptions, startups, or for periodic testing are not included in this definition.
+Periodic testing on liquid fuel shall not exceed a combined total of 48 hours during any calendar year.
+Liquid fuel includes, but is not limited to, distillate oil, residual oil, any form of liquid fuel derived from petroleum, used oil meeting the specification in 40 CFR 279.11, liquid biofuels, biodiesel, and vegetable oil. - (4) Oil-fired boilers with heat input capacity of equal to or less than 5 MMBtu/hr- Includes any boiler that falls in the Oil Subcategory, but has a heat input capacity less than or equal to 5 MMBtu/hr. - (5) Seasonal boiler A boiler that undergoes a shutdown for a period of at least 7 consecutive months (or 210 consecutive days) each 12-month period due to seasonal conditions, except for periodic testing.
 Periodic testing shall not exceed a combined total of 15 days during the 7-month shutdown.
-This definition only applies to boilers that would otherwise be included in the biomass subcategory or the oil subcategory - (6) Boilers with an oxygen trim system that maintains an optimum air-to-fuel ratio that would otherwise be subject to a biennial tune-up Oxygen trim system means a system of monitors that is used to maintain excess air at the desired level in a combustion device.
-A typical system consists of a flue gas oxygen and/or CO monitor that automatically provides a feedback signal to the combustion air controller. - (7) Limited Use boilers Any boiler that burns any amount of solid or liquid fuels and has a federally enforceable average annual capacity factor of no more than 10 percent.
+This definition only applies to boilers that would otherwise be included in the biomass subcategory or the oil subcategory - (6) Boilers with an oxygen trim system that maintains an optimum air-to-fuel ratio that would otherwise be subject to a biennial tune-up - Oxygen trim system means a system of monitors that is used to maintain excess air at the desired level in a combustion device over its operating load range.
+A typical system consists of a flue gas oxygen and/or carbon monoxide monitor that automatically provides a feedback signal to the combustion air controller or draft controller. - (7) Limited Use boilers means any boiler that burns any amount of solid or liquid fuels and has a federally enforceable annual capacity factor of no more than 10 percent.

-2.2 Determining Boiler Fuel Type Subcategory
+2.2 Determining Category for a Multi-Fuel Boiler